-- applied appropriate and relevant accounting policies consistently; - complied with all applicable approved accounting standards; and - prepared the financial statements on a going concern basis.
+- adopted the appropriate accounting policies and applied them consistently; - ensure compliance with all applicable approved accounting standards; - made estimates and judgments which are reasonable and prudent; and - ensure the financial statements have been prepared on a going concern basis.

 The Directors are also responsible for ensuring that proper accounting and other records are kept which enable the preparation of the financial statements with reasonable accuracy and taking reasonable steps to safeguard the assets of the Group and to prevent and detect fraud and other irregularities.